Conference Agenda

 1University of California, Davis, United States of America; 2NBER; 3University of Cape Town

-The increased frequency of natural disasters has spawned the creation of sovereign parametric insurance contracts that provide governments with budgetary support for the social protection payments that accumulate in the wake of hurricanes and droughts.
-However, there is a paucity of economic analysis concerning when it makes public finance sense to purchase sovereign index insurance coverage.
-We address this question with a model of the decision to purchase insurance to cover stochastic social protection payments.
-Assuming that the government has a fixed budget and that it maximizes the expected well-being of the poor population, we show that optimal insurance coverage is highly sensitive to both the predictive accuracy of the parametric disaster index and the pricing of the insurance Using realistic parameters drawn from a scheme designed to insured Kenya’s social protection program for its drought-prone regions, we show that while positive, the optimal amount of insurance is modest.
+The increase in natural disasters has spawned the creation of multilateral risk management facilities that offer sovereign parametric insurance contracts that provide governments with budgetary support for infrastructure replacement and excess social protection payments that accumulate in the wake of hurricanes and droughts.
+While the argument for pre-arranged financing is compelling, there is a paucity of economic analysis concerning how much coverage a government should optimally purchased taking into account the fact that parametric insurance may over- or under-predict true losses.
+Using a formal model, we show that optimal insurance coverage is sensitive to the predictive accuracy of the parametric disaster index and the pricing of the insurance relative to its actuarially fair level.
+Using realistic parameters drawn from a scheme designed to insure Kenya’s social protection program for its drought-prone regions, we further show that while the optimal amount of insurance is positive, it is lower than typically imagined.

 Carter-The Economics of Sovereign Parametric Insurance in Low and Middle Income-411.pdf